horpee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a sctipts that sets the permission the permission to the file as follows:owner:no permissions,group :no permissions,other users:all the permissions
+Write a scripts tgat sets the mode of the mode of the file hello as ollehs mode as : the file hello will be in the working directory, the file olleh will be in the working directory